Sane or Sain πŸ€” ; What Does It Really Mean?

 ❌ Assuming sain means mentally healthy

-See also ✔️ Prove or Proove: Which Spelling Is Correct?2026
+See also 🐴 Donkies or Donkeys: Which Spelling Is Correct and Why It Matters?

 Sane or Sain in Everyday Examples